payara/Payara-Community-Documentation/general-info/contributing-to-payara.md

 You are now free to start working on Payara issues, adding new features, or tinkering with the codebase.
 ## Updating your fork
-As Payara is under continuous development, our upstream branch is regularly updated with dev and community commits.
-It is worth synchronising your repository with the upstream repo you added previously.
+As Payara is under continuous development, our master branch is regularly updated with dev and community commits.
+It is worth synchronising your repository with the upstream repository you added previously.

-To get the latest updates from upstream and merge them into your local repo, enter the following command:
+To get the latest updates from the upstream master branch and merge them into your local repository, enter the following command:

 ```
 git fetch upstream